michael-collins/DART204/lesson-1-introduction-to-animation/storyboard.md

     You can write a short description of the scene under each frame of a storyboard.
 This helps to clarify any details that might be hard to convey in the frame.

 - extras
-    You can add even more details to your storyboard such as scene numbers (if you have a lot of scenes), dialogue for each character, notes about color/mood/music, etc. The level of detail contained in a storyboard ultimately depends on how complex the animation is and what works for you as an animator.
+    If necessary, you can add details such as scene numbers, dialogue for each character, notes about color/mood/music, etc. The level of detail contained in a storyboard ultimately depends on how complex the animation is and what works for you.

 Once the storyboard is in place, it serves as a guide for the entire production process, so it is important to take your time developing it and make sure that it is clear and easily understandable.